Commands

 We'll use the same builder to define our level 0 command, to which we'll add subcommands

-using the .addSubCommand
+using the .addSubCommand method.

 When you declare subcommands, you can no longer define a handler for the top-level command.